Good public health requires access to affordable, healthy food

 Donate to Nourish

-Nourish originally developed as an eight-week nutrition education and meal kit delivery program through the former Sunday Suppers, a Philadelphia health and nutrition program that joined NKCDC in 2021.
+Nourish originally developed as an eight-week nutrition education and meal kit delivery program through a Philadelphia health and nutrition program formerly known as Sunday Suppers.
+It joined NKCDC in 2021.

 “Although I will no longer be involved in day-to-day operations,“ Sunday Suppers’ former director, Linda Samost, wrote in a letter to supporters, “I will continue to support the efforts of Nourish and NKCDC and I hope you will too, so that they can adopt and expand our original goals of advancing food justice and addressing social determinants of health.”